Coronavirus test and trace system ‘fit for purpose’ but not ‘gold standard’

 “These are very good numbers for compliance and we want to encourage people to be part of the system rather than have them be fearful about what might happen to them as they go through it.”

-The app “is the cherry on the cake, it’s not the cake itself and what you are seeing today is the first baking of the cake is going reasonably well”, she said.
+The figures on test and trace, from the Department of Health and Social Care, cover the period May 28 to June 3.

-The programme said the number of people reached includes those who provided details about recent contacts or whose cases have been investigated as part of an outbreak.
+The number of Covid-19 positive people reached includes those who provided details about recent contacts or whose cases have been investigated as part of an outbreak.

 The number that were not reached includes those where contact details were unavailable or incorrect, or where there has been no response to text, email and call reminders.